navneetkrc/LeetCode_Solutions/Array_&_String_Questions/Readme.md

 ---

-## Tips for Array & String Interviews
+## Tips for Array & String Interview Questions

 - **Techniques:** Master two pointers, sliding window, in-place operations, and prefix sums for these problems[1].
 - **Complexity:** Aim for O(n) time and O(1) or O(n) space, depending on constraints[1].